Can I Turn Off Google Reviews For My Business?

 2. Contact the customer directly: Sometimes, they might not like your business, but that doesn't mean they wouldn't appreciate a call or an email requesting a follow-up conversation.
 Say sorry for their bad experience and try to address their issue, and after that, you can politely ask them to change/edit their review.

-3. Contact Google Support: If you think the negative review is wrong or misleading and hurts your business reputation, you can send a formal request to the Google My Business support team asking them to remove it.
+3. Contact Google Support: If you think the negative review is wrong or misleading and hurts your business reputation, you can send a formal request to the Google Business Profile support team asking them to remove it.
 Make sure you include all the details in this email, including screenshots of conversations, because they will contact the reviewer for further confirmation and other people involved (if any).
 It may take few weeks before the process completes, so be patient until you hear back from their end!

 BTW, a bad review is just another opportunity to improve your business practices and customer service.
 There's no need to remove the reviews completely if they're legitimate - it's better to take customers' feedback and make changes that will encourage future positive reviews instead of focusing on how things used to be before this person came along.